localstack/docs/content/en/getting-started/help-and-support/index.md

 While we strive to respond within a 24-hour timeframe, we cannot guarantee that every response will meet this timeline.

 Our support engineers may schedule live screen sharing sessions to directly observe and diagnose issues, ensuring faster and more effective resolutions.

+#### Scope

+As part of our Priority support plan, we offer limited support for third-party tools that integrate with LocalStack.
+This support is provided on a best-effort basis and covers tools that are officially supported and mentioned in our documentation.

+Our aim is to enhance your development experience by assisting with the integration and basic troubleshooting of these tools.
+While we strive to provide comprehensive assistance, there are certain limitations to our third-party tools support:

+- **Best Effort Basis:** Support for third-party tools is provided on a best-effort basis, meaning that while we will do our utmost to assist, we cannot guarantee resolution for all issues.
+- **Officially Supported Tools Only:** Our support is limited to officially integrated third-party tools with LocalStack.
+  For other tools, we recommend consulting the tool's official support channels or resources.
+- **Basic Troubleshooting:** Our support focuses on basic troubleshooting and integration guidance.
+  We do not provide in-depth support for advanced configurations, customizations, or optimization of third-party tools.

 ### Enterprise support